rachelcarmena/rachelcarmena.github.io/_posts/2019-05-26-may-the-command-line-be-with-you.md

 $ gnome-terminal -e zsh &
 ```

-Even though I'm a Linux user, I've been working with Windows operating systems as well and it's possible to pursue the same goal with Command Prompt, PowerShell or Cygwin.
+Even though I'm a Linux user, I've been working with Windows operating systems as well and it's possible to pursue the same goal with Command Prompt, PowerShell or Cygwin (a Unix emulation layer that runs on top of Windows).

 ## Some examples